Eir vs Sky vs Virgin Media vs Vodafone – how do they compare?

 If you need a hand setting up your service, Virgin customers can avail of its 'Red House Ninja' service.
 A Virgin 'Ninja' will come to your home, install your services, optimise your Wi-Fi, do a full review of your signal strength and any reach issues in your home, and connect all your devices.
 They won’t rest until everything is up and running and connected seamlessly.
 There’s a €50 charge for this service, but you get the added peace of mind of knowing that everything will be set up just right.

-The home phone package also includes free anytime calls to mobiles and not just landlines - the only provider on our list to offer this.
+If you want add on a home phone package it includes free anytime calls to mobiles and not just landlines - the only provider on our list to offer this.

 Virgin broadband customers can also get a €5 a month discount on Virgin Mobile's unlimited sim-only deal.